kashuz/optom-rest/OPTOM.md

 * Integration with COAM API was added in "ps_coam" endpoint.
 * Address controller was changed (the appropriate changes must be performed in the mobile application):
     * number of required fields was minimized;
-    * default values were added.
+    * default values were added;
+    * for posting photo the following fields must be specified in mobile application, kash_photo_base64 (with photo file data encoded i n base64), kash_photo_name (with original file name).